 While homeowners have been installing solar panels on their homes since before the 1980s, they have dramatically increased in popularity over the last several years.
 For some homeowners, their interest in home solar is based on investing in renewable energy, while others are savings in the form of tax credits and lower electric bills.
-But a critical consideration for both is the solar panels’ lifespan.
+But a critical consideration for both is the lifespan of solar panels.

 Whether you have a professional perform your solar panel installation or you install your own solar modules, you’re investing in your home, and part of that investment is knowing how long you can expect your solar panel systems to last.

-This article will look at how residential solar panels age and what you can do to help extend your solar panels’ lifespan.
+This article will look at how residential solar panels age and what you can do to help extend the solar panel lifespan.
 We’ll also look at the other components in your solar power system.
 Finally, we’ll cover the signs that it might be time for you to replace your solar array to continue producing sufficient solar energy for your needs.

 What Should You Expect Your Solar Panels’ Lifespan to Be?